 The Leadership Continuum is similar to Leadership Styles in that while most good leaders mainly stick to one style, they use other techniques to fit the situation, rather than sticking with one mode.

 Ames and Flynn (2007) tested groups of MBA students to determine how much people like their leaders and how many things the leaders actually accomplished.
 They discovered two main outcomes when it came to the level of assertiveness:

 Productivity: Higher levels of assertiveness produced diminishing returns, thus it's not much better to be highly assertive than moderately assertive.
 However, it is definitely better to be moderately assertive than not assertive.

 Social outcomes: Higher levels of assertiveness lead to increasingly poor social outcomes.
 It is definitely better to be moderately assertive than highly assertive.

-By putting both of the outcomes together we get an inverted U-shape in that leaders who are low in assertiveness get less things done, but people very high in assertiveness are socially insufferable.
-In the middle of the U are leaders who get the most things done in addition to to providing good social outcomes.
-The goal is to operate out of the sweet spot that is in the middle of the inverted U:
+By putting both of the outcomes together we get an inverted U-shape (Bell curve)in that leaders who are low in assertiveness get less things done, but people very high in assertiveness are socially insufferable.
+In the middle of the curve are leaders who get the most things done in addition to to providing good social outcomes.
+The goal is to operate out of the sweet spot that is in the middle:

 Take the Transformational Leadership Survey

 Ames, D.R., Flynn, F.J.
 (2007).
 What Breaks a Leader: The curvilinear relation between assertiveness and leadership.
 Journal of Personality and Social Psychology, Vol 92(2), 307-324.